mmorey/MDMCoreData/README.md

 To install manually just copy everything in the Classes directory into your Xcode project.

 _**Important:**_ If your project doesn't use ARC you must add the `-fobjc-arc` compiler flag to all MDMCoreData implementation files in Target Settings > Build Phases > Compile Sources.

+## Contributing

+Pull request are welcomed.
+To add functionality or to make changes:

+1. Fork this repo
+2. Open `MDMCoreData.xcworkspace` in the Example directory
+3. Make changes to the necessary files in the Pods sub project
+4. Ensure new public methods are documented and tested
+5. Submit a pull request

 ## Author